 The papers produced by the Group are primarily composed of cellulose fibres.
 The virgin pulp we use is produced from timber originating from sustainably managed forests.
 This policy is principally aimed at protecting biodiversity, ensuring the health and vitality of forests and preserving their socio-economic function.

-Recycled fibres are also used to produce certain papers, which Everbal has made a speciality.
+Recycled fibres are also used to produce certain papers and Everbal has its own recycling technology.

-The Group has obtained FSC[®] and PEFC[TM] certification for its chain of custody in order to guarantee the traceability of the source of fibres.
+The Group has obtained FSC® and PEFCTM certification for its chain of custody in order to guarantee the traceability of fibre sources.